leonleo997/NodeJS-workshop/README.md

 ## Pipe
 It is the way to connect two streams by writing one stream what is beang read from another.
 It can be chain or connected.
 **Method chaining:** a method returns an object so we can keep calling more methods.
+## Http and being a web server
+**Protocol:** A set of rules two sides agree on to use when communicating.
+**Adress Port:** Once a computer recieves a packet, how it knows what program to send it to.
+**Http:** Set of rules for data being transferred on the web.
+It says all the things that contains and the structure.
+It is composed by status, headers and body.
+**MIME type:** It specifies the type of data being sent.
+If we would like to improve the performance when we load a web page we can use ´pipes´ instead of end.
+For example:
+´´´javascript
+    var html = fs.readFileSync(__dirname + '/index.html', 'utf8');
+    res.end(html);
+´´´
+In the code above the index html file is loaded completely, but below is loaded by chuncks.
+It means that performance will improve:
+´´´javascript
+    fs.createReadStream(__dirname + '/index.html', 'utf8').pipe(res);
+´´´